 Sleeping with dentures puts patients at a higher risk of developing other diseases over time.
 It may increase your chances of developing pneumonia, gum disease, and inflammation in your mouth.
 Remove your dentures before going to sleep.
 Removing them will give your gums a much-needed break from wearing them all day.

-Can you tell if someone is wearing full dentures?
+Can I tell if someone is wearing full dentures?

 Your dentures will look, feel, and behave like natural teeth.
 However, in some cases you can tell that someone is wearing dentures.
 The way that patients with dentures speak and move their mouth is sometimes different and noticeable while wearing dentures.